jfchoii/saints3/wiki/Guild-Handbook.md

 Everyone’s rank is sorted from high to low.
 The person with the highest number is the top person for the week and the bottom 5% will probably be removed unless they already made arrangements for a deposit to be made or have communicated special circumstances to an officer.
 We also include pages that show sales ranks, performance for the most current week, 4 weeks and historical, donators, cumulative income and how guild credits are counted.

+## Income earned

-## Your income earned may be achieved in a combination of several ways.
+Your total income earned is calculated from a combination of several ways.

-1. Income from your sales.
-The guild tax is 7%, which is is fixed by the game.
+1.  **Income from your sales.**  The guild tax is 7%, which is is fixed by the game.
 We do **NOT** get the 7%.
 The game only gives the guild 3.5% of sales, which is NOT enough to pay for the guild trader each week and it is nearly impossible for any trading guild to pay for a weekly trader from sales income alone.
 If you would like to know how to begin selling, check the [Sales Handbook](Sales-Handbook.md)
-2. Gold donations made directly into the guild bank are counted 100% toward your earned income.
+2. **Gold donations** made directly into the guild bank are counted 100% toward your earned income.
 If you need help on how to make a donation, check this document: (Guild Basics)[Guild-Basics]
-3. Item donations **of value** made directly into the guild bank are counted 100% toward your earned income, if a single item has a value of 1,000 gold or greater or if stackable items have a combined value of 1,000 gold or more.  <span style="text-decoration:underline;">Please note that we do not wish for you to put worthless items into the guild bank, as it does not give you credit for anything and creates more work for us to keep the bank space available for those that do wish to help.</span>
+3. **Item donations of value** made directly into the guild bank are counted 100% toward your earned income, if a single item has a value of 1,000 gold or greater or if stackable items have a combined value of 1,000 gold or more.  <span style="text-decoration:underline;">Please note that we do not wish for you to put worthless items into the guild bank, as it does not give you credit for anything and creates more work for us to keep the bank space available for those that do wish to help.</span>

-4. The 24 Hour Rule for Selling: If a listing has not sold in 24 hours, and it is not unique, unusual, or a traditionally hard to sell item (furnishings, motifs, non-meta weapons and armor, etc), please consider relisting the item and lowering the price.
+> The 24 Hour Rule for Selling: If a listing has not sold in 24 hours, and it is not unique, unusual, or a traditionally hard to sell item (furnishings, motifs, non-meta weapons and armor, etc), please consider relisting the item and lowering the price.
 Please limit your "hard to sell" items to 5 slots or less." \
 > While this is a good "rule of thumb" to follow at all times, the 24 hour rule will not be  declared unless we're in a pretty bad slump, or a pricing check shows that a load of our listed items are **WAY** out of line (I'm talking 50 to several thousand percent over TTC's highest suggested price - and, yes, there have been some items listed that had prices that would open your eyes.
 I do try to explain why when I declare that rule active.
 <!--5.
 Guild Credits \
 Guild Credits can be earned by all members.
 They are basically a form of guild currency that you can earn by holding a job, leading an event, making a donation of gold or donating items of value or passing the [Rite of Passage](Rite-of-Passage.md).
 10,000 Guild Credits is equivalent to earning about $285,700 in sales and they can be quite lucrative.
 To learn more detail about guild credits, check this document [[Guild Credits]]-->

 If you ever have any questions, please don't hesitate to ask - either on Discord in Sales or via PM to @SidewaysJoe.

-## Rankings
+### Rankings

 <!--See [Ranks and Roles](Ranks-and-Roles.md) for an explanation of progression and the basis for rankings.-->